Rotating charged black holes shadow in quintessence: Introduction

-We organized this paper as follows: In Sect.~\ref{sect2} we describe the metric of charge rotating black hole in the presence of quintessence.
-In Sect.~\ref{sect3} we study the motion of a test particle and derive its complete null geodesic equation near rotating charge black hole surrounded with quintessence by using the Hamilton-Jacobi approach.
-For the better visualization of the black hole shadow we calculate celestial coordinate observables in Sect.~\ref{sect4} and plot the contour of the black hole shadow.
-We estimate the energy emission rate of the rotating charge black hole in the background of quintessence in Sect.~\ref{sect5} and in Sect.~\ref{sect6} we conclude our results.
+We organized this paper as follows: In Sect.~\ref{sect2} we describe the properties of non-rotating and rotating black hole metric.
+In Sect.~\ref{sect3} we study the motion of a test particle and derive its complete null geodesic equations by using the Hamilton-Jacobi and Carter separable method.
+For the visualization of the black hole shadow, we derive celestial coordinates in Sect.~\ref{sect4} and plot the contour of the black hole shadow.
+We also study the observables: shadow radius and distortion parameter from the contour of black hole shadow in Sect.~\ref{sect4}.
+We conclude our results in Sect.~\ref{sect5} .